A few weeks ago, I came across a thought-provoking New York Times‘ article, Laptops Are Great. But Not During a Lecture

 One day, the inevitable happened.

 My water bottle spilled in my bag and destroyed my pricey laptop.

 I cried when the repair guy told me I’m better off buying a new one.
 I sobbed over the phone while I told my dad what the repair guy told me.

-For over a month, I didn’t have a laptop, and I was forced to invest $4 for a fancy notebook and start taking lecture notes… *gasp*… by hand, which completely changed my learning experience.
+For over a month, I didn’t have a laptop, and I was forced to invest four dollars on a fancy notebook and start taking lecture notes… *gasp*… by hand, which completely changed my learning experience.

 Without the distraction of consistently checking my email and twitter feed, I followed class lectures intently, took detailed notes, and began to participate in discussions often.
 I absorbed the material better and my grades began to improve.